 –Sir John Templeton,

 The second way of rebalancing is to sell enough of the “winners” to buy more underperforming assets.
 Ironically, this type of rebalancing actually forces you to buy low and sell high.

 Periodically rebalancing your portfolio to match your desired risk tolerance is a sound practice regardless of the market conditions.
 One approach is to set a specific time each year to schedule an appointment to review your portfolio and determine if adjustments are appropriate.

 Over time, market conditions can change the risk profile of an investment portfolio.
-For example, imagine that on January 1, 2000, an investor created a portfolio containing a mix of 60% stocks and 40% bonds.
-By the end of 2011, the mix would have almost exactly reversed to 60% bonds and 40% stocks.
+For example, imagine that on January 1, 1996, an investor created a portfolio containing a mix of 60% bonds and 40% stocks.
+By the end of 2015, the mix would have changed to 50% bonds and 50% stocks.

-Source: Thomson Reuters, 2012.
-For the period January 1, 2000, to December 31, 2011.
+Source: Thomson Reuters, 2017.
+For the period December 31, 1995, to December 31, 2015.
 Stocks are represented by the S&P 500 Composite index (total return), an unmanaged index that is generally considered representative of the U.S. stock market.
 Bonds are represented by the Citigroup Corporate Bond Composite Index, an unmanaged index that is generally considered representative of the U.S. bond market.
 Index performance is not indicative of the past performance of a particular investment.
 Past performance does not guarantee future results.
 Individuals cannot invest directly in an index.
-When sold, an investment shares may be worth more or less than their original cost.
+When sold, an investment's shares may be worth more or less than their original cost.
 Bonds that are redeemed prior to maturity may be worth more or less than their original stated value.
 The rate of return on investments will vary over time, particularly for longer-term investments.
 Investments that offer the potential for high returns also carry a high degree of risk.
 Actual returns will fluctuate.
 The types of securities and strategies illustrated may not be suitable for everyone.